BirdieCodes/BirdieCodes/Readme.md

 # 💫 About Me:
-I am a developer and I have been programming for 7 years
+I am a developer.
+I have been programming for 7 years

 ## 🌐 Contact: